I think I’ve pushed the podcast approach far enough and it’s taking me twice as long anyway!

 John, Andy and I finished within 6 minutes of each other, but it was not until we got home and analysed data that we realised that on the handicap system Ying was the winner, with Andy beating me by 50 seconds and John in last place having set the fastest time!
 Seems unfair, but they were the rules of engagement.

 Thankfully the descent off Finestre towards Sestriere is a proper road surface.
 The road is wide enough for a car to pass a cyclist but not much else, so it’s fairly tight.
 Again, this shows the skill of the professional riders, being able to control their bikes at such speed on narrowish roads which fall away steeply.

 After a few km we were forced to stop and wait for 30 minutes because there was a so-called super-car rally taking place.
 A few Porsches, a Lamborghini, a Mercedes and a couple of random others that joined in.
 Don’t know what that was all about and it didn’t seem especially “super” either, so we just chilled out for a bit.

 The rest of the descent and the subsequent climb up to Sestriere was uneventful and unremarkable.
 John took the win here, with Andy second and me third.
-Time gaps were small though, again showing how this handicap thing is all coming together.
+Time gaps were small though once handicaps were taken into account, once again showing how this method of scoring was levelling the playing field.